Skip to Main Content

 Beginning in 2023, SENTRY joined forces with the Center for Accelerating Operational Efficiency (CAOE), a fellow DHS Center of Excellence (COE) to co-lead the newly named Designing Actionable Solutions for a Secure Homeland (DASSH) student design challenge.
 This annual invitation-only event is open to student teams from COE-affiliated universities and minority-serving institutions and engages students from multiple disciplines at both the graduate and undergraduate levels.
 In the course of one weekend, specific problem statements related to real-world challenges within the DHS mission space are introduced and students are tasked with working collaboratively to develop potential solutions.
 DHS and COE mentors are available to provide guidance and advice as the students formulate their ideas and create a final presentation.
 At the conclusion of the event, teams present their solutions to a panel of judges who select the first, second, and third-place winning teams who receive prize money in recognition of their efforts.

-DASSH (Designing Actionable Solutions for a Secure Homeland) Student Design Challenge
+DASSH Student Design Challenge

 Engineering PLUS Alliance